johnsonjh/duma/detours/readme.txt

-Due to ELA restrictions we cannot distribute the Detours source with DUMA.
+Due to EULA restrictions we cannot distribute the Detours source with DUMA.
 To build DUMA with detours support download Detours 1.5 and install to this folder, then build.
 You should end up with \lib, and \include folders here.